Sidecar (sparkling water)

-A sidecar is a term for a small glass of sparkling water or seltzer served beside an espresso.The purpose of the water is to cleanse a person's palate before and after drinking an espresso shot.
-It is commonly associated with third-wave coffee and may be served by default alongside an order of espresso.
+A sidecar is a term for a small glass of sparkling water or seltzer served beside an espresso.
+The purpose of the water is to cleanse a person's palate before and after drinking an espresso shot.

 Additionally there is also an espresso sidecar, which refers to a shot of espresso that is served alongside a cafe latte or cappuccino.
 In 2016, Starbucks launched a specialty beverage at some of their locations that included a beer, with an espresso sidecar meant to be poured into the beer.

 Etymology

 The term likely originates from bartending culture.
 If a bartender overpoured, and therefore ended up with more of a drink than will fit in the special glass for that drink, it was common for them to serve the extra in a small glass beside the drink.

 Meanwhile, it has become common to call anything served beside a drink a "sidecar".
 For example, a bar in Chicago serves a piece of chocolate with a mixed drink and calls it a "sidecar."
 Similarly, when diners serve milkshakes, there will typically be a little bit leftover that doesn't fit into a glass, this extra will be served alongside the milkshake in a metal mixing cup and is called a "sidecar."